eWaterCycle/ewatercycle/docs/observations.rst

 ----

 The `U.S. Geological Survey Water Services <https://waterservices.usgs.gov/>`_ provides public discharge data for a large number of US based stations.
 In eWaterCycle we make use of the `USGS web service <https://waterservices.usgs.gov/rest/IV-Service.html>`_ to automatically retrieve this data.
+The Discharge timestamp is correct to the UTC timezone.
+Units are converted from cubic feet per second to cubic meter per second.

 GRDC
 ----